cohere-coop/apprenticeship.community/site/events/_posts/2015-03-20-AMA-with-Coraline-Ada-Ehmke.md

 I still mess up a lot.
 It's a process.

 ###You’re doing ten talks this year (!)
-What’s your favorite piece of advice for beginning or intermediate speakers?
-To change the subject a bit.###
+What’s your favorite piece of advice for beginning or intermediate speakers?###

 I would have to repeat the words that [Write/Speak/Code](http://www.writespeakcode.com/) focuses on so much: own your expertise.

 The first talk I gave as Coraline, I was a nervous wreck.
-I had been invited by [Liz Abinante](http://lizabinante.com) to speak to Girl Develop It Chicago on open source.
+I had been invited by [Liz Abinante](http://lizabinante.com) to speak to [Girl Develop It Chicago](https://www.girldevelopit.com/chapters/chicago) on open source.

 My talk was "An Open Source Survival Guide for Women."
 I came to her in a panic a few days before, feeling an incredible onset of self-doubt.